Deprecation: Custom Resource Cleanups (CHEF-5)

 use_inline_resources(which is the default in Chef Client 13 and above) makes the

 updated_by_last_actionsetting redundant.
-Simply deleting this code is very likely to be the correct course of action in nearly all cases.
+Simply deleting this code is likely to be the correct course of action in most cases.

 action :foo do updated = true end

 dsl_name method is deprecated and will be removed from Chef Infra Client.
 It has been replaced by